 Wright-Fisher simulations

 We track the number of individuals in each genotype class: ab/x, Ab/x, aB/x, and AB/x, where x≥0 is the number of deleterious alleles in non-specific loci.
-The simulations start with a single-peak smooth fitness landscape and a mutation-free population (all individuals start in the optimal ab/0 genotype with fitness 1) that accumulates deleterious mutations over the first 5,000 generations of the simulation.
-With s=0.05 and 0.005, 180 and 1,800 generations are enough to get the average number of deleterious alleles per individual to 99.99% of its MSB value, U/s (Gordo and Dionisio 2005).
+The simulations start with a single-peak smooth fitness landscape (the fitness of AB/x is (1-s)2+x) and a mutation-free population (all individuals start in the optimal ab/0 genotype with fitness 1) that accumulates deleterious mutations over the first 5,000 generations of the simulation.
+With s=0.05 and 0.005, 180 and 1,800 generations are enough for the average number of deleterious alleles per individual to reach 99.99% of its MSB value, U/s (Gordo and Dionisio 2005).

 After 5,000 generations the fitness landscape changes to a rugged one, making AB the optimal genotype with fitness 1+sH (Figure 1B).
 The simulation then proceeds until an AB genotype appears and either fixates in the population or goes extinct (either all or no individuals are in the AB classes, respectively).
 Therefore, each simulation provides one sample of the waiting time for the appearance of a double mutant and one sample of the probability of fixation of a double mutant.
 At least 1,000 simulations were performed for each parameter set.